Don Bosco Technical Institute of Makati

-Don Bosco Technical Institute of Makati, Inc., or simply "Don Bosco Makati" is a private Catholic educational institution owned and operated by the Salesians of Don Bosco (SDB).
+Don Bosco Technical Institute of Makati, Inc. (also known as DBTI - Makati or simply Don Bosco Makati), is a private Catholic educational institution established in 1954 in Makati City.
+The institution is owned and operated by the Salesians of Don Bosco (SDB).
 Its campus is located at Chino Roces Avenue, Makati, Metro Manila, Philippines.

 History

+On June 27, 1952, Fr.
+Carlo Braga, SDB met with Alfonso Zobel de Ayala and Joseph R. McMicking.
+The three discussed the foundation of an industrial school in Makati.
+The Salesians proposed to establish a "boys' club", noting that they preferred to work in a highly populated area to "raise the moral outlook of a difficult section of a community and provide a source of employment for their students after completing their stuidies."
+The Ayalas were willing to help the Salesians as their plans included building a "balanced community" composed of people from various socioeconmic statuses.

-In January 1954, the cornerstone of Don Bosco Makati was laid down, during the term of then, Servant of God Fr.
+Less than two years later, on January 26, 1954, the cornerstone of Don Bosco Makati was laid down after Fr.
+Luigi Ferrari, SDB, asked permission from Alfonso Zobel de Ayala to "occupy and fence the parcel of land located at the corner of Pasay-McKinley Road and the proposed Pasong Tamo Extension" during the term of then, Servant of God Fr.
 Carlo Braga, SDB, as Provincial.
 At the same year, construction of the first building was completed which housed the chapel, the convent, a youth center, and the auditorium.

 Salesian priests namely Fr.
 Quaranta, Fr.
 Jua, Fr.
 Righetti, Fr.
-Patrick Ryan, and Brother Nicolino Tambascia started to work at the Youth Center.
+Patrick Ryan, and Br.
+Nicolino Tambascia started to work at the Youth Center.
 In January 1955, Religious clubs, youth groups and catechism classes were formed.
-In June of the same year the Grade School edifice was built.
+In June of the same year, the Grade School edifice was built.
 Enrollees for Grades V, VI and for first year in the secondary level were accepted.
-In 1956 the first thirty-six (36) Grade VI pupils were the first graduates from Don Bosco Makati.
+In 1956, the first thirty-six (36) Grade VI pupils were the first graduates from Don Bosco Makati.
+The same pupils also became the first high school graduates under the academic and technical dual-curriculum.